Hole spin qubits in Si FinFETs with fully tunable spin-orbit coupling and sweet spots for charge noise: Theoretical Model

-To define a spin qubit, we also include an external, homogeneous magnetic field $\textbf{B}$.
-For weak values of the magnetic field, typically below one Tesla \footnote{More precisely, in a wire, the orbital effects caused by a magnetic field directed along the wire begin to be relevant when the area $h/(eB)$ occupied by a single flux quantum is comparable or smaller than the area of the cross-section, $\sqrt{3}L^2/4$ for an equilateral triangle.
-In an elongated quantum dots, characterized by a length $l$ in the direction along the wire, orbital effects causes by in-plane fields matter when $h/(eB)\lesssim l L$.}, we can safely neglect the orbital contribution of the magnetic field and only focus on the coupling of the magnetic field to the spin-degree of freedom via the Zeeman energy, which in the $4\times 4$ Luttinger-Kohn Hamiltonian is $H_Z=-2\textbf{B}\cdot(\kappa \textbf{J}+q\textbf{J}^3)$.
+To define a spin qubit, we include an external, homogeneous magnetic field $\textbf{B}$.
+For weak values of the magnetic field, typically below one Tesla, we can safely neglect the orbital contribution of the magnetic field and only focus on the coupling of the magnetic field to the spin-degree of freedom via the Zeeman energy, which in the $4\times 4$ Luttinger-Kohn Hamiltonian is $H_Z=2\textbf{B}\cdot(\kappa \textbf{J}+q\textbf{J}^3)$.
 Here, $\kappa$ and $q$ are material-dependent parameters for the magnetic interactions.
 The magnetic interactions when SOHs are included, as well as the precise value of $\kappa$ and $q$ for Si, can be found in Ref.~\citep{WinklerSpinOrbitCoupling2003}.
 Projecting the Zeeman Hamiltonian onto the groundstate of the wire, to linear order in $B$, the effective Hamiltonian in Eq.~\eqref{eq:wire-Ham} acquires the correction